 As the clientele ages and the business environment becomes increasingly relationship-centric, financial advisors must be able to appropriately interface with clients on a professional as well as personal level.
 This includes knowing how to support them through major life transitions.
+Once overlooked, this skill is becoming increasingly relevant to advisory firms.
+Oak Brook Asset Management Corp., an investment advisory firm based in Scottsdale, AZ., is no exception.

 Like many other advisors, Firm President, Alexander J. Cudzewicz, long felt he had difficulty relating to grieving clients.
 Feeling awkward, he was often unsure of what to say or do and wondered if his approach was sufficient to support these clients as well as maintain the relationships.